Oisota/MyBlog/src/blog/long-functions.md

 Understanding the code requires searching through files and directories rather than reading the code top to bottom.

 ## Code Examples
-Often times people will refactor a long function into smaller ones whose names really only serve as comments about the code.
+Often times people will rewrite a long function into smaller ones whose names really only serve as comments about the code.
 Here is an exaggerated example:

 ```javascript